rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 117329 -rw-r--r--.
 1 root root 0 Mar 26 19:34 /backups/test
 ```

-When the file was moved to another filesystem, the system assigned a different inode.
+When the system moved the file to another filesystem, it assigned a different inode.

 #### Best practices to keep the inode usage low